GEM: Glare or Gloom, I Can Still See You -- End-to-End Multimodal Object Detection: Experiments

 On a mobile platform having a 12-Core Intel\textsuperscript{\textregistered} Core\textsuperscript{TM} i7-9750H CPU, and Nvidia GeForce RTX 2080 GPU, with ResNet-50 backbones, it takes approx 106.0 ms for a single forward pass on the proposed multi-modal object detector.
-However, with MobileNet v2 backbone feature extractors, the time for a single forward pass reduces to 49.7 ms obtaining approximately 20.1 fps for multi-modal object detection with a slight compromise on the detection accuracy.
+However, with MobileNet v2 backbone feature extractors, the time for a single forward pass reduces to 49.7\,ms obtaining approximately 20.1 fps.
+The drop in prediction accuracy of the deep models with the decrease in the number of network parameters for faster detection speed, is a well-known dilemma (e.g., in our case 23 million parameters for ResNet-50 to 3.4 million parameters for MobileNet v2).
+A compromise on prediction accuracy should only be made in non-critical cases where human safety is not at stake.
+Otherwise, the use of lightweight backbones should be avoided